Senior Stress Management

 Another method of stress management for seniors is to identify the triggers and then work to remove them.
 For example, social interaction like volunteering helps with the loneliness and isolation of loved ones being gone.
 Reading and meditation help with feelings when seniors think they have nothing to give anymore.

-For seniors, diet and exercise helps with all kinds of stress causes.
-Many seniors walk the malls, in the parks, they join other seniors to challenge themselves and others, they join jazzercise or senior day at the YWCA.
+For seniors, diet and exercise help with all kinds of stress causes.
+Many seniors walk the malls, in the parks, they join other seniors to challenge themselves and others, they join Jazzercise, or senior day at the YWCA.
 This gives seniors not only vital exercise, it helps with socialization.
 It removes several triggers at one time, allowing seniors to remain independent longer.

 Final Thoughts

 Stress happens.
 No one can stop it.
 They can mitigate it, though.
-Seniors especially have an emergency button for elderly folks they can hang around their necks.
+Seniors, especially, have an emergency button for elderly folks they can hang around their necks.
 It’s called the Belle medical alert system by LifeRun Medical Alert Systems.
-Along with a healthy, senior specific-diet diet, exercise, social interaction, meditation and mindfulness, a senior determined to be as healthy as possible both mentally and physically and equipped with their emergency button can beat stress.
+Along with a healthy, senior-specific diet, exercise, social interaction, meditation, and mindfulness, a senior determined to be as healthy as possible both mentally and physically, and equipped with their emergency button, can beat stress.

 Every week, Liferun is giving away free medical alert service for one year.
-No is the time to take a chance at a medical alert button!
+Now is the time to take a chance at a medical alert button!